 However, Kazuya defeats Heihachi and wins the tournament, taking control of the Mishima Zaibatsu in the process.
 After defeating Heihachi, Kazuya throws his unconscious father into the same deep ravine that he had been thrown into as a child.

 After losing to Kazuya at the conclusion of the previous tournament, Heihachi is thrown down the same cliff that he threw his son down over twenty years prior.
 However, like his son, Heihachi survives the fall and climb back up the mountain.
-Heihachi immediately begins training harder then ever before, vowing to get back everything that he had lost.
+Heihachi immediately begins training harder than ever before, vowing to get back everything that he had lost.
 Two years later, The King of Iron Fist Tournament 2 was announced.

 In Heihachi's canonical Tekken 2 ending, Heihachi defeats Kazuya, and thus wins the tournament.
 He then drops his son into a volcano, ensuring his demise.
 As he leaves the volcano by helicopter, a smile can be seen on his face.